0xadityaa/Gitbuddy/README.md

 ## Overview

-This project is a React application built with Vite, TypeScript, and Shadcn UI, leveraging Tailwind CSS for styling.
+Gitbuddy is a Next.js application built with TypeScript, and Shadcn UI, leveraging Tailwind CSS for styling.
 It features a user interface for interacting with GitHub repositories, allowing users to analyze repository structure, fetch file contents, and generate READMEs and Dockerfiles using Google's Gemini AI via a Supabase Edge Function.
 Authentication is handled through GitHub OAuth using Supabase.

 ## Setup